Silver Travel Book Club

 This was Tom Wolfe's debut novel and transports us to the glamorous heights and the sleazy depths of New York City through a perceptive narrative and vivid characterisations.

-Andrew's Book of the Month - August 2017This month Andrew is reading The Rome Affair by Karen Swan, a book which brings the glamorous capital city of Italy to life, and sounds like the perfect summer novel to take on your travels.
+Book of the Month - August 2017This month we're reading The Rome Affair by Karen Swan, a book which brings the glamorous capital city of Italy to life, and sounds like the perfect summer novel to take on your travels.

 1974 and Elena Damiani lives a gilded life.
 Born to wealth and a noted beauty, no door is closed to her, no man can resist her.
 At twenty-six, she is already onto her third husband when she meets her love match.
 But he is the one man she can never have, and all the beauty and money in the world can't change it.

-Andrew's Book of the Month - June 2017This month Andrew is reading Into the Water by Paula Hawkins, the much anticipated follow up to her 2015 blockbuster debut The Girl on the Train.
+Book of the Month - June 2017This month we're reading Into the Water by Paula Hawkins, the much anticipated follow up to her 2015 blockbuster debut The Girl on the Train.

 Based in the imaginary town of Beckford, in rural Northumberland, Paula describes her new novel as “a psychological suspense novel centred on the fractured relationship between two sisters, Nel and Jules.
 When Nel dies unexpectedly, Jules finds herself trying to figure out not just what has happened to her elder sister, but what has happened between the two of them to leave them so estranged.
 This is a book of many mysteries.
 It is about searching for answers, for meaning.”